 S-corporations are a form of business entity in the United States.
 To qualify for S corporation status, there are various requirements.
-These include being a domestic corporation with resident shareholders, having no more than 100 shareholders, one class of stock, and not being a financial institution, insurance company, or international sales corporation.
+These include being a Florida corporation with resident shareholders, having no more than 100 shareholders, one class of stock, and not being a financial institution, insurance company, or international sales corporation.

 Operating as an s-corporation means you will keep more money from the corporation, while still being protected from the personal liability of the company.
 Although c-corps are subject to double taxation, s-corps are not.
 Instead, s-corporations are pass-through entities.
 This means that the corporation will not be required to pay federal income tax.
 Instead, the shareholders (owners) will be taxed based on their personal dividends (profits).

 What is the Difference Between an S Corp and a C Corporation?

 S-corporations differ from C-corporations in a few main ways.
 Not only do s corps receive more tax benefits due to being considered a flow-through tax entity, but they allow the profits and losses to flow through to their shareholders.
 This is similar to a sole proprietorship, partnership, or LLC, and known as “pass-through taxation.”

 C-corporations are one of the most common forms of business entity structure in the United States.
 Although c corps allow business assets to be separated from personal liability, there are more benefits to s corps.

 - Limited personal liability

 - The ability to sell stock without permission from other stakeholders

 - Unlimited number of shareholders

 - The ability to deduct tax-exempt business expenses